hdlguy/alinx/README.md

-# zuboard
+# ALINX Board
-Some fpga and software logic to test out the new Avnet ZUBoard.
+Some fpga and software logic to test out the new ALINX AXU2CG-E development board.